mercere99/QBL/README.md

 indicate that this option should always be included in random sampling.
 For example, `*>`, `[*>]`, `*+` or `[*+>]` are all legal option beginnings.

-If any tags (e.g., keywords beginning with `#`, `^`, or `:` above) are created outside of a question definition, they will apply to ALL questions that follow, until the end of the current file OR until they are replaced by a new tag block.
-A `#` by itself on a line will remove the current tag block.

 Certain characters also have special meanings in the middle of a line.
 These will all begin with either a back tick (`` ` ``) if we are changing mode or formatting, or a backslash (`` \ ``) if we are inserting a special character.